jadecobra/python_tdd_exercises/source/truth_table/binary_operations/binary_operations_5.rst

   :red:`REJECT` if it is a :green:`strong option` AND :red:`NOT a strong fit`.

-I do not need to know or memorize every operation, the only operations that matter in this case are
+I do not need to know or memorize every operation, the only operations that I want in this case are:

 * :ref:`logical_conjunction<test_logical_conjunction>`, :green:`HIRE` only if it is a :green:`strong option` AND it is a :green:`strong fit` if I only want A players that can work with the team.
 * :ref:`material_non_implication<test_material_non_implication>`, if I am okay with hiring someone who is a :green:`strong option` AND :red:`NOT a strong fit`.